View Helen Blackman's Obituary on www.swtimes.com/ and share memories

 Helen Blackman

+She is survived by daughter, Virginia "Jenny" Oliver of Pocola; and twins Janis (Joe) Swink of Stigler and Darrell (Gayle) Blackman of Fort Gibson.
+She was MeMaw to grandchildren, Marcy (Nicki), Kristy (Ken), Darren (Kelli), Chad, Joey (Kristin), Lyndie (A.J.), Dustin, Leigh (Evan) and Kay (Dustin); 21 great-grandchildren, Faith (Joe), Augusta, Trae, Montana, Shelby, Sidney, Remington, Taylor, Jacqueline (Chris), Erica, Harmony, J.J., Elias, Allie, Samera, Victor, Shiann, Almyra and Dylan; three great-great-grandchildren, Landon, Nevaeh, and David; and two brothers, Harold (Betty) of Muskogee, Okla., and Phillip (Wanda) of Springdale.

+The family would like to thank the staff of Fountain of Youth Adult Day Care Center and the caring doctors, nurses and staff at Baptist Health Senior Care and Hospice.

-Funeral service will be 10 a.m.
-Monday at Lewis Funeral Chapel with burial at Old Union Cemetery in Hackett.
+Service will be 10 a.m.
+Monday, June 3, 2019, at Lewis-Roberts Funeral Chapel, 4817 Kelley Highway, Fort Smith, with Larry Todd officiating.
+Burial will follow at Old Union Cemetery in Hackett.

-She is survived by two daughters, Virginia Oliver and Janis Swink; a son, Darrell Blackman; two brothers, Harold and Phillip Sanders; seven grandchildren; 15 great-grandchildren; and three great-great-grandchildren.